ondat/documentation/docs/usecases/velero-backups.md

 1. After the backup is finished, delete the StatefulSet and PVC.

-    > N.B.
-It's important to make sure that the StatefulSet is deleted because the
+    > ⚠️ It's important to make sure that the StatefulSet is deleted because the
     > restore would be unable to complete if a StatefulSet pod is recreated during
     > the restore process.